ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       Within 'diff_set_value', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent update to the portion of the TRL pertaining to the requester.
 The second 'diff_entry' element relates to the second from last most recent update to that portion, and so on.

    * The 'cursor' parameter and the 'more' parameter MUST be included if the AS supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
-Their values are specified according to what is defined in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query to the TRL endpoint (see {{sec-using-cursor-diff-query-response}}).
+Their values are specified according to what is defined in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query of the TRL (see {{sec-using-cursor-diff-query-response}}).

       In case the AS supports diff queries but not the "Cursor" extension, these parameters MUST NOT be included.
 In case the requester supports diff queries but not the "Cursor" extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.